 For those of you tuning in, hello!

 My name is ReyAnn Moya, a 27-year-old girl with a little over 5 years of nursing experience, with a strong passion for travel, living a nontraditional lifestyle, and enjoying every bit of this beautiful Earth we live on.
 You will often find me solo traveling, at a rave or music festival, dancing my heart out, or exploring our dear Mother Nature.
 I was born and raised in Santa Fe, NM, where I miss every day, but I am so happy I left home to pursue more of this life.

 And it is truly a unique lifestyle we sign up for.
-Some days I have gone home crying, while others I have felt on top of the world.
-It has taken my Type A personality through the ringer and back.
+Some days I have gone home crying, while others, I have felt on top of the world.
+It has taken my Type A personality through the wringer and back.
 But that’s the beauty of growth, it’s never really how we expect it to look, but it’s always exactly what we need.
 I’m pretty excited to say that I don’t think I’ll ever stop learning from ER nursing or traveling nursing (insert nervous laugh here), and I wouldn’t trade that for anything.

 I’m all about working smarter, not harder, and being the most efficient I can be (I guess that’s the ER nurse in me), so I felt the urge to share my experience in the hopes of helping my current and future travel nurse community.
-These are the things I wish I knew and tips I want to offer to the travel nurse newbies.
+These are the things I wish I knew and tips I want to offer the travel nurse newbies.
 As many other posts have helped guide me to my decision into this lifestyle, I hope that it can help you make that same decision.
-So here goes, 13 things I have learned as a travel nurse newbie for all you travel nurse newbies.
+So here goes 13 things I have learned as a travel nurse newbie for all you travel nurse newbies.